nugraharzk/Kindle-app/README.md

 * marker with detail in activity
 * popup view changed

+7-jan-2018
+* signup bugs has fixed
+* new account must beg RT for verification

 ## bugs
 - layout fell laggy
 - data not sycn realtime